Nick Abbot 10pm - 1am

-Matt Stadlen: The Reason The Crisis In Syria Breaks My Heart
+Matt: The Real Reason The Syrian Crisis Breaks My Heart

 Images of the horrific poison gas attack in Syria allegedly carried out by Asaad’s regime have shocked us all, but non more so than Matt Stadlen.